“I learned a great deal that I will be able to apply... Thanks for a very informative, effective training session (30-Hour Complying with OSHA).”

 By W. Jon Wallace, CSP, MBA; Workplace Safety and Hugh Hoagland: e-hazard.com

-Due to the potential of an electric arc flash, many employees who perform work on energized conductors (qualified persons) are exchanging flammable and/or meltable clothing, such as pants and shirts, for flame resistant (FR) clothing.
-In recent years qualified persons are increasingly wearing flame resistant clothing as a daily wear garment for protection against electric arc flashes.
-It is important to note, however, that a workers’ outer garment also needs to be flame resistant.
+Due to the potential of an electric arc flash, many employees who perform work on energized conductors (qualified persons) are exchanging flammable and/or meltable clothing, such as pants and shirts, for arc-rated clothing.
+In recent years qualified persons are increasingly wearing arc-rated clothing as a daily wear garment for protection against electric arc flashes.
+It is important to note, however, that a workers’ outer garment also needs to be arc rated.
 Otherwise, the worker may suffer severe injuries during an electric arc flash.
 In this article, we will discuss the appropriate outer garments needed for qualified persons.

 Rainwear: Qualified persons who perform work on energized conductors while working outside typically wear rainwear (rain jacket and pants) during rain showers.
 Most rainwear, however, are made from meltable fabrics that could melt during an arc flash.
-Also, although rainwear often says it is flame resistant (FR) this may have no correlation to an actual hazard.
+Also, although rainwear often says it is arc-rated this may have no correlation to an actual hazard.
 Many materials in the United States are still marked with FR even when it only passes a vertical flame test.
-This test has no correlation to how a material will perform in flash fire OR electric arc – most of this rainwear will melt.
-Therefore, only arc resistant rainwear complying with ASTM F1891: Standard Specification for Arc and Flame Resistant Rainwear should be worn by qualified persons.
+This test has no correlation to how a material will perform in flash fire OR electric arc—most of this rainwear will melt.
+Therefore, only arc-resistant rainwear complying with ASTM F1891: Standard Specification for Arc-Rated rainwear should be worn by qualified persons.

 Cold Weather Protection: If an outer jacket or coat is worn by a qualified person, the garment must meet the requirements of ASTM F1506: Standard Performance Specification for Textile Materials for Wearing Apparel for Use by Electrical Workers Exposed to Momentary Electric Arc and Related Thermal Hazards.